-Queensland’s School Immunisation Program (SIP) provides parents with the opportunity to have their Year 7 children vaccinated for free through all Queensland state and non-state secondary schools.
+Queensland’s School Immunisation Program (SIP) provides parents with the opportunity to have their Year 7 and Year 10 children vaccinated for free through all Queensland state and non-state secondary schools.

 Vaccines recommended by the National Immunisation Program Schedule are available free of charge to registered vaccine service providers implementing school immunisation clinics.